 - Among the many unique characteristics is the Art of India.
 It is also one of the specialities of Indian culture as each state has its novel form of dancing and singing like Kathak, Kathakali, Mohiniyattam, Bharatnatyam etc.

-Check out the Other Speech Topics
+Check out the Other Popular Speech Topics:

 - Speech on Fear